[Lube & Massage Product Review] Vibeology Throb Stroking and Massage Cream

 The most important element of any lubricant is its ingredients list.
 Let’s have a look at what’s in Vibeology Blend:

-Propanediol: I did a deep dive into this one for my Wicked Simply Aqua review.
+• Propanediol: I did a deep dive into this one for my Wicked Simply Aqua review.
 Executive summary: various sources say that it is an alternative to propylene glycol.
 Some say it is safer than propylene glycol, others say it has basically the same effects in the body.
 The key difference is that it is derived from corn and its production is less environmentally damaging.
 These ingredients raise osmolality, which can cause irritation.
 Some sources also link them to an increased risk of yeast infections and UTIs.
+For that reason, I’m not thrilled about seeing it in this hybrid lube.

 I don’t love this.

-I was really hopeful about this lube after how much I loved Vibeology Blend.
+I was really hopeful about this hybrid lube after how much I gushed about Vibeology Pure in my review.
 However, the potential issues associated with disodium EDTA and propanediol concern me a lot, particularly when it comes to any kind of internal use.

 There’s nothing here that is an immediate and unqualified “EXTREMELY TOXIC, RUN AWAY” red flag, but my vulva is prone to sensitivity and easy irritation, so I tend to be very cautious about my lube ingredients.